 Disc golf, inline skating, and riding scooters add them to your arsenal of parental tricks for prompting your kids to be more active.
+Scooters are not just for kids!
+There are adult scooters as well!
 With a little initiative on your part you may get your kids outside to try these fun sports, but shhhh… Don’t tell them it’s good for them!

 You don’t have to be a 75 year old beachcombing retiree to enjoy using a metal detector.
 What kid wouldn’t love to imagine themselves unearthing real buried treasure?
 While beaches appear to be the most popular places to scan for hidden riches, metal detecting is an activity that can be enjoyed anywhere.

 Keep the kids motivated by burying treasure around the yard, a field, or in a nearby park.
 One creative parent I know put together a scavenger hunt for the neighborhood kids by hiding a variety of metal items in her yard.
 That was an adventure that kept the kids occupied for a while.